Pecan Crescent Cookies

 - Preheat oven to 350°

-- When cool enough to handle roll hot cookies in the remaining 2 cups powdered sugar.
+- When cool enough to handle, roll hot cookies in the remaining 2 cups of powdered sugar.

 Why Do I Need To Refrigerate The Cookies For 2 Hours?

-BAKING WITH CHILLED DOUGH: This will prevent the cookies from spreading too much, which is why chilling the dough is a crucial step.
-The colder and more solid the fat is, the less the cookie will spread.
+BAKING WITH CHILLED DOUGH: Chilling the dough is crucial to prevent the cookies from spreading too much.
+The colder and more solid the fat, the less the cookie will spread.

 Variations of these Pecan Crescent Cookies